 Nigel and his wife Anne did get me out for a walk to lovely Hamilton Gardens, a place that has a nicely organized series of gardens from different cultures.
 And lots of flowers.

 This was the set up for the next week, which involved doing 2 or 3 presentations/workshops each day.
 Each night would be a late night scramble to prepare for the next.

 Heading into the week, the cough was still lingering; the voice a bit rough.
 But the show goes on.

 Kia Ora, New Zealand.

-The post "Even in the Future, I Find Myself Behind" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (http://cogdogblog.com/2014/10/future-i-find-myself-behind/) on October 3, 2014.
+The post "Even in the Future, I Find Myself Behind" was originally scraped from the bottom of the pickel barrel at CogDogBlog (https://cogdogblog.com/2014/10/future-i-find-myself-behind/) on October 3, 2014.